zleyyij/rTS_Wiki/docs/disks/ddrescue.md

     > If you do not know how to open a terminal, the goals of this guide are likely too advanced.

 2. `ddrescue -d -r3 /dev/sdX /mnt/disk/recovered.dd recovered.log`

+    > /dev/sdX is a place-holder for your disk.

     > This writes our image file to `/mnt/disk` and outputs a log to the current directory. `-d` tells ddrescue to use direct disk access and ignore the kernel’s cache. `-r3` tells ddrescue to retry bad sectors 3 times before giving up.

     > ❗ dd has no progress meter.
 You will know it completed when it moves to a new line.